-We searched through hundreds of wedding photography portfolios to put together this collection of unique, interesting, just slightly out-of-the-box shots that will satisfy the wedding party and your creative spirit.
-That’s a fine line to walk, but these 20 professional wedding photographers show that it’s possible, and it’s also totally inspiring.
+We searched through hundreds of wedding photography portfolios to put together this collection of unique, interesting, a just slightly out-of-the-box wedding photography shot list that will satisfy the wedding party and your creative spirit.
+That’s a fine line to walk, but these 18 professional wedding photographers show that it’s possible, and it’s also totally inspiring.

-No matter where you are or what kind of event you’re working, use these ideas to help guide your photographic thinking when you’re stuck in a wedding photography rut and are ready to break back out into your creative, expressive, client-pleasing self.
-And for even more wedding photography ideas, take a look at our list of our favorite wedding photographers.
+No matter where you are or what kind of event you’re working, use these ideas to help guide your photographic thinking.
+Our list of wedding photography shots will help you any time when you’re stuck in a wedding photography rut and are ready to break back out into your creative, expressive, client-pleasing self.
+And for even more wedding picture ideas, take a look at our list of our favorite wedding photographers.

 1. Make use of negative space.